i-like-chip/i-like-chip.github.io/posts/4-HD-Stars-Sci-Fi-Scene.md

 You can watch the full video of the 1hr loop [here](https://www.youtube.com/embed/4QhsgCDJuzE).

-For my own reference more than anything: upload to YouTube took about 2hr and 45mins, so a 10hr version at that rate might take around 27.5hrs to upload.
+For my own reference: upload to YouTube took about 2hr and 45mins, so a 10hr version at that rate might take around 27.5hrs to upload.

-Layering this version into the scene has a more relaxing feel to it and better suits an ambient video.
+Layering this version into the scene has a more relaxing feel to it, it's pretty slow.

 Here's the result as a .gif: